 Years of Experience in Your Corner

-A drug arrest, even for misdemeanor marijuana possession, can have severe negative consequences (click here for my blog post on specifics regarding Georgia's marijuana laws) for your future.
-For instance, even if you are convicted for possession of less than one ounce of marijuana, which is a misdemeanor, you're ineligible for federal student financial aid.
+A drug arrest, even for misdemeanor marijuana possession, can have severe negative consequences for your future.
+For instance, even if you are convicted for possession of less than one ounce of marijuana, which is a misdemeanor, you will be ineligible for federal student financial aid.
 But, I'm putting years of experience to work to protect your future.

 If you are stopped by a cop, searched, and during that search they find drugs on you, you don't want that case doing in front of a jury.
 I get it, those pants you were wearing belong to your friend and you didn't know the weed was in there - a jury is not going to buy it.

 My goal is to keep you case from ever making it that far.
 Most drug related arrests live or die on motions to suppress.
 For instance: